papikuhli/hdtSMP64/README.md

 EventDispatcher<TESMoveAttachDetachEvent>			unk840;					//  840 - sink offset 0C8
 ```

-In GameMenus.h, befor line 1105 (just before the GetSingleton declaration), add:
+In GameMenus.h, befor line 1098 (just before the GetSingleton declaration), add:
 ```cpp
 bool IsGamePaused() { return numPauseGame > 0; }
 ```

-Now you should be able to select the Release or Release_noAVX configuration and build the plugin.
+For SKSE64 2.1.5: open skse64.sln with a text editor, look for "common/common" and replace it by "common".

+Close Visual Studio and open D:\HDT-SMP\skse64_2_01_05\src\skse64\hdtSMP64.sln in Visual Studio.
+Open the properties for the different projects (Alt+F7), and for those with an Post-build event (skse64, skse64_loader, skse64_steam_loader), disable it by setting Yes to No.
+Select Release and x64; then generate the solution.
+For SKSE 2.1.5, ignore the errors concerning the projects with "loader" in their name.

+Close Visual Studio and reopen the hdtSMP64.sln file.
+Depending on your edition, CPU and GPU, select your configuration (ex: AE_CUDA_AVX), x64 and Build -> Rebuild.

 ## Credits